claudiuconstantin/InfoTrafic-Parser/README.md

 # InfoTrafic Parser
+**Update**: starting January 2017 the Romanian Police stopped updating the website section we were parsing for this project.
+No new info is currently added, so our work here doesn't make sense anymmore.
+If we decide to pivot this project we'll further anounce it.

 This is a simple tool to extract Traffic Accidents information from [Romanian Police](http://politiaromana.ro/) website.
 It is a **work-in-progress**, after-work project, so we warmly welcome anyone who wants to contribute.

 ## The #why and the #how